 The TDH instrument shop was located in a strip shopping center in Austin Texas.
 The shop consisted of an office for the small staff and warehouse space to store the instruments.
-Here you can see shelves of CDV-700s and CDV-715s ready for calibration.
-The CDV-794 high-range calibration unit at the left in the picture.
+The above left photo shows the shelves of CDV-700s and CDV-715s ready for calibration.
+Their green CDV-794 high-range calibration unit is at the far left in the photo.
 The shop changed location shortly after this visit.
-As of early 2014 I don't know if they still maintain a calibration shop.
-It's been several years since I communicated with them.

 This is the CD V-790 calibrator that is used to calibrate the CD V-700.
 The calibration unit consists of a lead containter mounted into a table.
 There is a small radioactive source inside the lead container.
 The probe of the CDV-700 goes into the v-shaped clip (see other photo below) in the frame above the container directly below the Danger Radiation Area sign.
 There are 3 sliding attenuators that move into the path of the radiation coming out of the top of the lead container.
 The rods sticking out of the metal frame at the left are what move the attenuators.
 The various ranges of the meter are calibrated by moving each attenuator out of the way as needed to check each range of the meter.
 The technician calibrated my 700 while I was there.
 He first checked the geiger tube voltage after the meter warmed up for a few minutes.
 He then set the geiger tube voltage and calibrated the meter.
 He set the calibration adjustment and then checked the meter in all of it's ranges.
 The whole process only took a few minutes.